-root of the tree.Preorder traversal is the right fit for cloning a tree, serializing a tree structure, or evaluating prefix expressions.
+root of the tree.On the example tree, preorder reads 8, 3, 1, 6, 10, 14: the root comes out first, then the entire left branch, then the right.
+Because parents always precede their children, preorder traversal is the right fit for cloning a tree, serializing a tree structure, or evaluating prefix expressions.
 Its time complexity is O(n) since we visit each node once.
-Space complexity is O(h) in the worst case, where his the tree's height, because of the recursive call stack.
+Space complexity is O(h) in the worst case, where h is the tree's height, because of the recursive call stack.

+What if you need the tree row by row instead of branch by branch, say, to find the shallowest leaf?
 Level order traversal, also known as breadth-first search (BFS) for trees, is a way of exploring a tree where we visit nodes level by level, from left to right.
-Unlike the previous traversals, level order is usually implemented iteratively with a queue rather than recursively.
+Unlike the previous traversals, level order is usually implemented iteratively with a queue rather than recursively, because a queue's first-in, first-out order naturally serves nodes in the order their levels were discovered.

 root node.
-The queue keeps track of the nodes we still need to visit at each level.dequeue a node, process it (print its value or add it to the result list), and enqueue its children (left first, then right) if they exist.Level order traversal is useful for tasks that process nodes based on their distance from the root, like finding the minimum depth of a tree or serializing one.
+The queue keeps track of the nodes we still need to visit at each level.dequeue a node, process it (print its value or add it to the result list), and enqueue its children (left first, then right) if they exist.On the example tree, level order reads 8, then 3, 10, then 1, 6, 14, one row at a time.
+That makes it useful for tasks that process nodes based on their distance from the root, like finding the minimum depth of a tree or serializing one.
 Its time complexity is O(n) since we visit each node once.
 Space complexity is O(w), where w is the maximum width of the tree, because the queue holds at most all the nodes at the widest level.

+Before you start, quiz yourself on two things from this page: which traversal visits a binary search tree's values in ascending order, and why is postorder the only safe order for deleting a tree?
+If both answers come back quickly, you're ready.
 The traversal you choose decides what the problem looks like.
-Inorder gives sorted output on a BST.
-Preorder lets you serialize.
-Postorder lets you aggregate from leaves up.
-Level-order gives you the tree by row.
+Inorder gives sorted output on a BST, preorder lets you serialize, postorder aggregates from the leaves up, and level-order hands you the tree by row.
 Work through these to internalize when each strategy is the right one:

 Completed | Title | Status | Notes | Solution | |